scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Certification Path - Trust Anchor Pool {#trc-selection}

-The certification path of a Control Plane AS certificate starts in a Control Plane root certificate.
+The certification path of a Control Plane AS certificate starts in a control plane root certificate.
 While root certificates for a given ISD are distributed via the TRC, AS and issuing CA certificates are distributed separately.
 This separation makes it possible to extend the validity period of the root certificate, and to update the corresponding TRC without having to modify the certificate chain.

 To validate a certification path, a relying party builds a collection of root certificates known as the trust anchor pool.
 Because TRC updates can introduce a grace period where multiple TRCs overlap, relying parties MUST execute the following steps to determine the correct trust anchor pool for a given verification time: